qafny/qaskell/qaskell-submission/artifact/README.md

 This will build a container and run the following examples both classically and as a quantum Qiskit simulation.

+Example for EqSum also emits a D-Wave script.
+D-Wave targets require credentials to run on Dwave hardware.

 ## Equal Sum Example

 Equal Sum on a small list `[1, 3, 2]`